1207.01 Likelihood of Confusion

 Although the weight given to the relevant du Pont factors may vary, the following two factors are key considerations in any likelihood of confusion determination:

 - The similarity or dissimilarity of the marks in their entireties as to appearance, sound, connotation and commercial impression.

-- The relatedness of the goods or services as described in an application or registration or in connection with which a prior mark is in use.
+- The relatedness of the goods or services as described in the application and registration(s).

 - The similarity or dissimilarity of established, likely-to-continue trade channels.

 - The conditions under which and buyers to whom sales are made, i.e., "impulse" vs. careful, sophisticated purchasing (see TMEP §1207.01(d)(vii)).